valentin-s1/Canton-Guessing-Game/README.md

   - Offers the option to request new hints (easier ones, i.e. reducing possible score)
   - Allows two guesses per round
   - Includes a real-time countdown (45 sec per round)
-- Input is checked using fuzxx string matching (> 85% similarity --> to ensure correct answers even with typos)
+- Input is checked using fuzzy string matching (> 85% similarity --> to ensure correct answers even with typos)
-- After a correc guess, time-out, or two failed attempts:
+- After a correct guess, time-out, or two failed attempts:
   - The round ends with feedback and the correct answer (if wrong/time-out)
   - The next round begins automatically after 2 seconds